yaakovbeiss-zz/Guitar-Hero/sample-proposal.md

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Howler.js` installed.
 Write a basic entry file and the bare bones of all 3 scripts outlined above.
 Learn the basics of `Howler.js`.
 Goals for the day:

 - Get a green bundle with `Browserify`
+- Learn enough `Howler.js` deconstruct audio files
-- Learn enough `Howler.js` and Canvas to render an object and play a sound via that object
+- Learn Canvas to render an object

-**Day 2**: Dedicate this day to learning the `Howler.js` API.
+**Day 2**: Dedicate this day to learning the `Howler.js` API and Canvas
+- Learn how to create and manipulate Canvas elements
 - Use Howler.js to deconstruct an audio file into smaller parts.
 - Map those audio files to Canvas elements.